xiaoronglv/xiaoronglv.github.io/_drafts/2019-Interview/Can you tell me a little about yourself.md

 Then, I moved to shanghai for personal reasons and started my new career in programming.
 I worked for a startup company as a ruby developer.

 I implemented lots of features for the company's E-commerce system.
-For example, the delivery sub-system and the SMS notification.
+For example, the delivery system and the SMS notification.

-That company had twenty million customers at that time, so I also do some performance tuning work
+That company had twenty million customers at that time, I also did some performance tuning work

 I worked there for a year and a half.
 During part of that time, my wife was pregnant.
 It was a greater challenge to balance my work and family.